undebuggable/virb-control/README.md

-Web browser client for Garmin VIRB Elite action camera
+Web browser client for the VIRB Elite Wireless API
 ----------

 Introduction
 ================

-This project is a web browser client for a WiFi enabled action camera Garmin VIRB Elite.
-The camera emits WiFi network and exposes [JSON based API briefly described on Garmin forum](https://forums.garmin.com/forum/mac-windows-software/windows-software/virb-edit-aa/56554-).
+This project is a web browser client for the VIRB Elite Wireless API.
+The Garmin VIRB Elite action camera emits a WiFi network and exposes a JSON based API.
+[The outline of how the API works can be found on the Garmin forum](https://forums.garmin.com/forum/mac-windows-software/windows-software/virb-edit-aa/56554-).

-After connecting the computer to the WiFi network emitted by the camera, this client opened in web browser will listen for the available services at the URL `http://192.168.0.1/virb` and will allow the user to control the camera settings, trigger video recording, trigger making a photo, stream the video from the camera, and preview the details of the device.
+The client opened in a web browser on a computer or other device connected to the WiFi emitted by the camera will listen for the available services at the URL `http://192.168.0.1/virb` and will allow the user to control the camera settings, trigger video recording, trigger making a photo, stream the video from the camera, and preview the details of the device.

 Enabling the cross origin resource sharing (CORS)
 =======================